jdonaldson/vim-cheat-x-in-y/README.md

 ![screenshot](http://i.imgur.com/1ZAin3j.png)

-This plugin lets you quickly open up a cheat sheet for a given language in a vertical split.
+This plugin lets you quickly open up a cheat sheet for a given language in a vertical split on the right.
 I didn't write the cheat sheets, I cheated as well and used the ones from [learnXinYminutes](https://github.com/adambard/learnxinyminutes-docs).

 The plugin adds a single command:  ```:ToggleCheat```.
 This will open or close